Experienced Guidance On How To Gain Permanent Residency Status

 The citizenship process into any country is long and complicated.
 Here in the United States, we are no different.
 You might already have a worker’s visa to be in the country for employment purposes, but what can you do if you want more?
 Obtaining a permanent residency status is no simple task, and if you make even a small mistake, it can cost you everything that you have earned in this country.

-Here at Reina & Bates, our Texas attorneys know how difficult the citizenship process is, and we can help you through it.
+Here at Reina & Associates, our Texas attorneys know how difficult the citizenship process is, and we can help you through it.
 There is a lot of work to be done, but we have seen it all before and know what comes next.
 We offer peace of mind to our clients to help them gain their citizenship as fast as possible, with accuracy and experience on their side.

 Where To Start In Your Citizenship